Collaboration with the Islamic State: United States

 Rand Paul, a junior U.S. Senator from Kentucky, has accused the U.S. government of indirectly supporting IS in the Syrian Civil War, by arming their allies and fighting their enemies in that country.
 After the September 2016 Deir ez-Zor air raid in which U.S led coalition air strikes reportedly killed at least 62 Syrian Arab army soldiers fighting against IS, Russia and Syria accused the U.S government of intentionally providing IS with air support.
 The U.S government denied the accusations and called the air strikes an accident caused by misidentification of SAA ground forces as IS fighters.
-Donald Trump has claimed that Barack Obama and Hillary Clinton "[were] the founder[s] of ISIS".
+Donald Trump has claimed that Barack Obama and Hillary Clinton "[were] the founder[s] of ISIS", although he later clarified that he was being "sarcastic".
 The White House did not comment on Trump's accusation.
 Former president of Afghanistan Hamid Karzai also claimed IS is a tool of the United States.
 He also asserted he can't differentiate the US and IS.
 On June 13, 2024, Robert F. Kennedy Jr., the 2024 independent presidential candidate of the US presidential election, said during his foreign policy program speech: "We created ISIS".